VenkatKS/parallelagent/midterm_report.md

 than purely focusing on CUDA.

-We want to utilize all of the technologies discussed in class this semester, including OpenMP, OpenMPI, Cilk, ISPC, and possibly CUDA (if time permits) into our middleware framework and allow the user to specify a technology they want our middleware to use to parallelize their workload.
+We want to utilize all of the technologies discussed in class this semester, including OpenMP, OpenMPI, Pthreads (or fork-join frameworks) and possibly CUDA (if time permits) into our middleware framework and allow the user to specify a technology they want our middleware to use to parallelize their workload.

 In our report, we want to implement multiple examples, both GridWorld-based and non-GridWorld based, that will have varying dependency toplogies that will allow